xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 At this point, you've had 2+ years of credit history, your score is comfortably sitting above 750+, and you're looking to maximize your rewards.
 Most of the premium cards has reward in the form of miles, but if you don't travel a lot, you might want to look into some other cards.
 Since you're looking into a premium card, they usually have an annual fee associated with it.
 Some of the most talked about ones are:

 For travel rewards, definitely the famous Chase Sapphire reserve.
 So many people I know rave about it, which is kind of ridiculous considering it is a *credit card*.
 It does have nice benefits:
 - [Chase Sapphire Reserve](https://creditcards.chase.com/rewards-credit-cards/chase-sapphire-reserve) $300 Travel credit, 3x points travel dining worldwide, PriorityPass lounge passes, primary coverage for Auto Collision Damage Waiver, 50k bonus points, $450 AF.
-Even though it's a $450 AF, you get $300 travel credit as soon as you book a flight with it, so it's technically $150 AF.
+Even though it's a $450 AF, you get $300 travel credit as soon as you book a flight with it, so it's technically $150 AF. **(Update 08/17/2020: As of 02/2020, the AF has been changed to $550 with other benefits such as 10x points on Lyft, 1 year complimentary Lyft Pink, a free year of DashPass, and $120 DoorDash credit.)**
 - If that's too much, similar benefits are provided by the [Chase Sapphire Preferred](https://creditcards.chase.com/rewards-credit-cards/chase-sapphire-preferred) 2x points travel dining worldwide, primary coverage for Auto Collision Damage Waiver, 60k bonus points, $95 AF.
 - The [American Express Platinum Card](https://www.americanexpress.com/us/credit-cards/card/platinum/?eep=25330&linknav=US-Acq-Shop-Consumer-CategoryTravelRewardsCards-Prospect-CardLink-Platinum) is one that is comparable to CSR, but if you read the fine lines, it may not be worth it.